Trajectory Planning with Deep Reinforcement Learning in High-Level Action Spaces: Numerical Experiments with the Space Shuttle Reentry Problem

 \subsubsection{Trajectory Planning Results}

-Planning with a trained policy is straight-forward, which is a significant benefit of using Deep RL: trajectories are produced by sequentially executing the trained policy and then evaluating in the simulated environment, shown in Algorithm 1 (also Fig. \ref{fig:HLAS_diagram}).
-An action is computed by evaluating the policy network's action-mean, $a=\mu_\theta(s)$, which takes approximately 0.001 seconds using the laptop hardware specified in Section \ref{section:NumericalExp}.
-Profiles for angle of attack and bank angle are extracted from the action and passed to a simulator\footnote{In real applications the simulator would be the actual vehicle.}.
-The simulator numerically propagates the shuttle vehicle dynamics Eq. (\ref{eq:sphericalDynamics}) along a sub-horizon of length $\tau$ determined by the action.
-At the end of sub-horizon $\tau$, the updated state $s$ is passed to the policy network's action-mean and a new action is computed.
-The planning process ends when the shuttle reaches its goal state or intersects a debris obstacle.
+Planning with a trained policy is straight-forward, which is a significant benefit of using Deep RL: trajectories are produced by sequentially executing the trained policy and then evaluating in the simulated environment, as shown in Fig. \ref{fig:HLAS_diagram} and Algorithm 2. \updates{The action duration, $\tau$, and polynomial coefficients for angle of attack, $poly_\alpha$, and bank angle, $poly_\sigma$, are extracted from the policy network's action-mean $\mu_\theta(s)$ as shown in line 2.
+In lines 5 and 6 commands for angle of attack and bank angle are generated by evaluating each polynomial at simulation time $t$ with} \verb|EvalPoly|.
+The \verb|Simulator|\footnote{In real application, the simulator would be replaced with the actual vehicle and a new state would be measured every $dt$ seconds.} \updates{numerically propagates the shuttle vehicle dynamics Eq. (\ref{eq:sphericalDynamics}) with a numerical timestep of $dt$.
+After $\tau$ seconds of simulation, the updated state $s$ is passed to the policy network's action-mean and a new action is computed.} The planning process ends when the shuttle reaches its goal state or intersects a debris obstacle.
 In this work the debris field and goal state are quasi-static, so these pieces of information are not provided to the policy (the policy network has essentially memorized this particular map configuration).
 Given that end-to-end training completes in 16 hours on our laptop hardware, this is not an unreasonable assumption depending on the application.
 However, in future work we seek to perform planning in response to dynamic obstacle fields and goal states, in which obstacles and goal states are provided as inputs to the policy, so that the policy can learn to generalize to arbitrary maps.

 Trajectory planning results for the Deep RL planner for 100 initial conditions distributed over the semi-circle radius are shown in Fig. \ref{fig:shuttle_obstacle_field_deeprl_results}.
 The initial conditions have been perturbed about nominal values as discussed above.